datapower-virtual-appliance-demo/dpxx-ops/README.md

 We'll see how:

-- the `dp01-mgmt` namespace is used to store generic Kubernetes resources catalog sources and operators.
+- the `dp01-mgmt` namespace is used to store generic Kubernetes resources relating to DataPower.
 - the `dp01-dev` namespace is used to store specific Kubernetes resources relating to `dp01`.

 As the turorial proceeds, we'll see how the contents of the `dp01-ops` repository **fully** defines the contents of all resources relating to our DataPower deployment.
 Moreover, we're going to set up the cluster such it is **automatically** updated whenever this `dp01-ops` repository changes.
 This concept is called **continuous deployemnt** and we'll use ArgoCD to acheive it.